WalrusNetwork/markdown-content/other/rules/en.md

     4. Game clients such as Badlion Client, LabbyMod, Lunar Client, OCMC, 5Zig, Cosmic Client, PvP Lounge…

-8. "One physical movement of a body part = one single press of a button = one single in-game action (i.e. a single click)"

-    1. Butterfly click at your own risks and perils.
+8. One physical movement of a body part = one single press of a button = one single in-game action (i.e. a single click).
+Butterfly click at your own risks and perils.

 9. Do not attempt to harm or bring down any of our services.
 Do not exploit any bugs; instead, report them to a staff member.